MinsangKim-Data/git_assignment/README.md

 e.
 What is the difference between git and GitHub?

+**Git** is a version control system that allows you to track changes in your files, manage project histories, and collaborate with others.
+This system operates on your local system/machine.

+**Github** is a web-based platform that hosts Git repositories, which allows people from all around the world to contribute to Git projects and repositories online.
+It also has interesting, helpful features such as pull requests, issue tracking, and project management.

 f.
 What does git diff do?
+**git diff** without any arguments, shows the differences between your working directory and the staging area (what has changed but not yet staged for commit) So in other words, it shows a readout of changes you have made but not yet staged using **'git add'**.

 g.
 What is the main branch?